-$$\dot{X} = -\varepsilon(X - s_1)(X - s_2)(X - s_3). \tag{5}$$
+$$\dot{X} = -\varepsilon (X - s_1)(X - s_2)(X - s_3).$$ (5)

 Any bistable system can be brought into this form using a specific coordinate transformation outlined in (Kouvaris et al., 2012).
-The three steady states are given by $X^{(1)} = s_1$, $X^{(2)} = s_2$ and $X^{(3)} = s_3$ and depend in general on the intrinsic parameters of the system.
-The ecological example discussed above can be brought into that form by assuming a small input of species into each habitat resulting in two stable states with related to high and low population density densities, respectively, to avoid extinction (Sharma et al., 2015).
+The three steady states are given by X(1) = s1, X(2) = s2 and X(3) = s3 and depend in general on the intrinsic parameters of the system.
+The ecological example discussed above can be brought into that form by assuming a small input of species into each habitat resulting in two stable states with high and low population density to avoid extinction (Sharma et al., 2015).
 Another example is the famous Schlögl reaction (Schlögl, 1972), an autocatalytic chemical reaction extensively studied since the 80s (Ebeling and Malchow, 1979; Grassberger, 1982; Mou et al., 1986).

-Since our focus is on the role of time scalestimescales, we have introduced an additional parameter ε , which describes only the timescale of intrinsic dynamics of the system.
+Since our focus is on the role of time scales, we have introduced an additional parameter ε , which describes only the timescale of intrinsic dynamics of the system.
 For our ecosystem above, this would be the turnover time of the population, often denoted as the ratio between growth and mortality rate.
 To investigate the role of emerging and moving basin boundaries, we couple the two systems in three different coupling schemes: (1) unidirectional as a master-slave system, (2) bidirectional as a mutual forcing in both ways, and (3) bidirectional with a diffusion-like coupling.
-Though the diffusive coupling is the most relevant for many physical systems, we have included the other two coupling schemes here for more generality since they are widely used in the literature to investigate tipping cascades (Klose et al., 2020; Kroenke et al., 2020; Wunderling et al.,
+Though the diffusive coupling is the

-375 2021).
+- 300 as a mutual forcing in both ways, and (3) bidirectional with a diffusion-like coupling.
+Though the diffusive coupling is the most relevant for many physical systems, we have included the other two coupling schemes here for more generality since they are widely used in the literature to investigate tipping cascades (Klose et al., 2020; Kroenke et al., 2020; Wunderling et al., 2021).
 The coupling strength determines how many stable states coexist in the coupled system.
-Taking the coupling strength as a bifurcation parameter in the classical sense as frozen-in, i.e., constant, the coupled system possesses one, two, three, or four attractors in the long-term limit.
+Taking the coupling strength as a bifurcation parameter in the classical sense as frozen-in, i.e., constant, the coupled system possesses one, two, three, or - 305 four attractors in the long-term limit.
 Changing the coupling strength in time means traversing the bifurcation diagram, as long as the rate of environmental change would be very slow such that the intrinsic dissipative timescale is fast enough to bring the system quickly to the attractor.
 However, we are interested in the case where intrinsic dynamics and the variation of the coupling strength are comparable in their timescales.
 In addition, we focus on the situation in which the number of stable long-term states changes and, with it, the global organization of the dynamics in state space.
-We consider the simplest case when two new steady states, an attractor and a saddle, are born in a saddle-node bifurcation, and a new basin of attraction emerges and grows.
+We consider the simplest case - 310 when two new steady states, an attractor and a saddle, are born in a saddle-node bifurcation, and a new basin of attraction emerges and grows.
 The stable manifolds of the saddle point emerging in such a classical saddle-node bifurcation make up the boundaries of the newly formed basin of attraction.